Residential rental units checklist

 The agreement should be as specific as possible when it comes to your responsibilities relating to rent.

 Each province has rules regarding rent increases.
-For example, in BC, you can check the Residential Tenancy Branch website to see the maximum allowable rent increase for the current year (or you can visit a branch or call the information line).
+For example, tenants in BC can check the Residential Tenancy Branch website to see the maximum allowable rent increase for the current year (or, visit a branch or call the information line).
 Your landlord then needs to give you notice of the increase using the Notice of Rent Increase – Residential Rental Units form to notify you of the increase.
 Your landlord must provide notice 3 whole months’ prior to the rent increase taking effect.